The World-Wide Virtual Radio Gallery

 In any event, here is the original essay,

-just as written seventeen years ago.
+just as written twenty years ago.

 At some point after building this online gallery, I realized